amranidev/ajaxis/README.md

 Ajaxis allows you to controlle your HTML inputs,APIs,CRUD methods, through a model controller and define just one HTML block to define your modal that Ajaxis can use it for all operations of CRUD managing.

+### Why Use Ajaxis? ###

++ Easy to use: Anybody with just basic knowledge of MVC,laravel and PHP array can start using Ajaxis.

++ Flexibility and Simplicity: Ajaxis allows you to control a lot of models managing and make it more logical and structured.

++ APIs: Ajaxis use APIs (RESTful Resource) for controllig Spicieifd resources by AJAX.

 ### Package installation ###

 Add Ajaxis to your composer.json file to require Ajaxis :